mathworks/thingspeak-particle/README.md

 | readAPIKey    | const char *  | Read API key associated with the channel.
 If you share code with others, do not share this key.                    |

 ### Returns
+Returns the raw response from a HTTP request as a String.

 ## getLastReadStatus
 Get the status of the previous read.